wallace41290/trucking-kit/README.md

 Amplify/AWS - [docs](https://docs.amplify.aws/angular/tools/cli/start/key-workflows/)

-- For all of these, you'll need to `cd apps/trucking-kit` and run from the app directory.
+- For all of these, you'll need to `cd libs/shared/backend` and run from the shared backend directory.
 - `amplify pull` - command operates similar to a git pull, fetching upstream backend environment definition changes from the cloud\* and update the local environment to match that definition.
 The command is particularly helpful in team scenarios when multiple team members are editing the same backend, pulling a backend into a new project, or when connecting to multiple frontend projects that share the same Amplify backend environment.
 - `amplify push` - Once you have made your category updates, run the command amplify push to update the cloud resources.
 - `amplify console` - launches the browser directing you to your cloud project in the AWS Amplify Console.
 The Amplify Console provides a central location for development teams to view and manage their backend environments, status of the backend deployment, deep-links to the backend resources by Amplify category, and instructions on how to pull, clone, update, or delete environments.